Katrinok/Assignment5/readme.md

     Connect to a server with the specified ip address and port number.

 2. SENDMSG <GroupId> <Message>:
-    Send a message to the server with the specified group id.
+    Send a message to a server with the specified group id.
 If the group id is unknown to the server, the server will store the message

 3. GETMSG <GroupId>:
     Get all stored messages for the specified group id from the server.
 If the group id is unknown to the server, the server will respond with an empty message.